 The report, F/H Form 1f, will be submitted to the Board monthly when imported hazelnuts are received and shipped by the handler to a buyer in the United States or exported inshell or shelled.
 The Board estimates that these reports will be submitted about five times per year by each importing handler.
 The report will include the quantity of such hazelnuts received, country of origin, inspection certificate number, whether such hazelnuts were inshell or kernels, the disposition outlet (domestic, export, inshell, or shelled, etc.), and the shipment date of such hazelnuts.

 The Board also recommended that, with each report, the handler submit a copy of the inspection certificate issued by the Federal-State Inspection Service (FSIS) for compliance purposes.
-The inspection certificate will indicate the name of the person from whom the hazelnuts were received, the date the hazelnuts were received by the handler, the number of tons and U.S. Custom Service entry number, whether the product is inshell or shelled, the quantity of hazelnuts, country of origin, the name of the FSIS inspector who issued the certificate, and the date such certificate was issued.
+The inspection certificate will indicate the Start Printed Page 5444name of the person from whom the hazelnuts were received, the date the hazelnuts were received by the handler, the number of tons and U.S. Custom Service entry number, whether the product is inshell or shelled, the quantity of hazelnuts, country of origin, the name of the FSIS inspector who issued the certificate, and the date such certificate was issued.
 The Board believes inspection certificates are necessary to verify handler receipt and disposition reports for imported hazelnuts.

-Final Regulatory Flexibility Analysis and Paperwork Reduction Act Back to Top
+Final Regulatory Flexibility Analysis and Paperwork Reduction Act